Explore Las Vegas

 Las Vegas' premier music venue, The Colosseum at Caesars Palace has been home to some of the world's greatest entertainers since opening its doors in 2003.
 It was originally created for Celine Dion's...
 Read More

 Las Vegas' premier music venue, The Colosseum at Caesars Palace has been home to some of the world's greatest entertainers since opening its doors in 2003.
-It was originally created for Celine Dion's "A New Day..." but has gone on to host more than 2,000 events.
-In addition to serving as home for several Vegas resident performers, including Celine Dion, Elton John and Mariah Carey, The Colosseum is home to one of the largest indoor, high-definition LED screens in the world: the massive screen stands 110 feet wide by 34 feet tall and weighs 31 tons.
+It was originally created for Celine Dion's "A New Day..." but has gone on to host more than 2,000 events in addition to serving as home for several Vegas resident performers, which have included Celine Dion, Elton John and Mariah Carey, The Colosseum has one of the largest indoor, high-definition LED screens in the world: the massive screen stands 110 feet wide by 34 feet tall and weighs 31 tons.
 There was no expense spared, as the saying goes, to construct a venue worthy of the biggest names in entertainment.
-Guests reap the benefits of this idea, which no seat being a bad seat, amazing acoustics, and unobstructed views.
+Guests reap the benefits of this idea, which offers amazing acoustics and unobstructed views.

 - Live Music: "Can't afford an orchestra seat?
 No problem.
 There isn't a bad seat in The Colosseum.
 When seated, no fan is more than 120 feet from the stage."

 - Best for Live Music Because: Las Vegas' premier music venue, more than 7 million people have seen a show at The Colosseum.